ws1-finder/ws1-finder/README.md

 This project uses `webpack` to bundle assets in [/src](/src)

-Use npx to run webpack in watch mode like so
+Use npm to run webpack in watch mode like so

 ```
-npx run watch
+npm run watch
 ```

 You may then load the [/web-extension](/web-extension) directory as an unpacked extension in Chrome